Bomrzoq/Bomrzoq/README.md

 </br>

 ### I'm a Computer Science graduate and a proud <𝚍𝚎𝚟𝚎𝚕𝚘𝚙𝚎𝚛 /> with a catch  <img align="right" src="https://i.giphy.com/media/LmNwrBhejkK9EFP504/200w.webp" alt="Programmation" width="200" />
-- 🔭 I’m currently looking for work oportonity and improving myself
+- 🔭 I'm currently looking for work opportunity and improving myself
-- 🌱 I’m currently learning AI and ML
+- 🌱 I'm currently learning AI and ML
 - 👯 I’m looking to collaborate on any kind of great project
-- 💡 I enjoy learning new things and enhance My Knoweldge as time passes by
+- 💡 I enjoy learning new things and enhance my knowledge as time passes by
 - 💬 Ask me about anything you have in mind!
 - 📫 How to reach me: [whatsapp](https://wa.me/966504910467),[Email](emailto:bomrzoq@gmail.com)
 - ⚡ Fun fact: I can sleep anywhere and I love cats 🐈